 I get it.
 It feels lame (though thoughtful packaging can go a long way).
 But the gift is about the recipient, not the giver.
 They will love that you gave them what they want.
 You can make something really mundane feel special if it’s wrapped up with a bow in a pretty basket (thrift stores have tons of baskets, so find one secondhand).

 What topics really get them excited?
 Could you buy them a book, a movie, or media of some type about this?
 Maybe you could even put together a playlist of podcasts, TED Talks, or YouTube videos on the topic they love.
 This wouldn’t cost a dime but I bet they would love it!

-I love composting, so last year my mom bought me a book about composting.
+I love composting, so a couple of years ago my mom bought me a book about composting.
 She nailed it!
 For my birthday, my sister bought me an aerator for my compost bin.
 Sweet!
 (I know most people would think an aerator is a pretty lame gift, but it was right up my alley.)

 If they love movies, might they enjoy a media subscription of some sort?
 Your bookworms might love a Book of the Month subscription or a few months of an audiobook service like Libro.fm.
 Would they enjoy a subscription to a magazine on their favorite topic?

 Last year I bought my aunt a book on regenerative agriculture that I liked and thought she would appreciate.
 She went nuts when she opened it because she was so excited.